 - Whether it’s by old-fashioned post, email or a phone-call – saying thank you to someone is always appreciated by the recipient.

 - Every day monitor your thoughts and the language you use.
-Let yourself feel fortunate, blessed, lucky, surrounded by gifts.
+Mindful gratitude lets you feel fortunate, blessed, lucky, surrounded by gifts.